-Richard Stallman Data Privacy
+Richard Stallman Proposes Ceasing Of Data Collection To Safeguard Privacy And Anonymity

 The aftermath of Facebook CA scandal has attracted several comments and criticism from common people and prominent figures alike.